 A. Read and understand each sentence.
 On the space before the number, write T if it is true.
-If it is false, write F. Write your answers in your learning activity sheet (LAS).
+If it is false, write F .
 1. People like to listen to a speaker who talks in a monotone voice.
 2. Make eye contact when you face your audience.
 3. Oral language is the use of words to express thoughts and feelings.

-- 4. Use simple words so that the audience can easily understand. - 5.
-Do not think before you speak. - 6.
-Hand gestures refer to whether you look happy or sad. - 7.
-Be confident when you speak. - 8.
-Never point to your presentation slides when you speak. - 9.
-Your weight must be even when you stand straight. - 10.
-A person shakes his when he means yes.
+4. Use simple words so that the audience can easily understand.
+5. Do not think before you speak.
+6. Hand gestures refer to whether you look happy or sad.
+7. Be confident when you speak.
+8. Never point to your presentation slides when you speak.
+9. Your weight must be even when you stand straight.
+10. A person shakes his when he means yes.

 For Activities B, C, D and E, choose two activities that you want to perform.
+Your outputs will be two recorded videos.
 Read and understand the rubrics to guide you through your performance.
+You may have your parent/guardian evaluate you if you cannot have a recorded video.